IIMB summer internship: 60 p.c. placed in 4 days

 A release said this year saw theparticipation of 402 students — from IIM in Bengaluru and Vishakhapatnam — for the placement programme held between November 7 and 10.

-More than 150 companies arrived to hire students for the summer stint in roles such as management consulting, investment banking, corporate banking, sales and marketing, among others.The e-commerce space, however, saw just 23 offers, from companies such as Amazon (20 offers), Cloudtail (2) and Shopclues (1).
+More than 150 companies arrived to hire students for the summer stint in roles such as management consulting, investment banking, corporate banking, sales and marketing, among others.The e-commerce space, however, saw just 23 offers, from companies such as Amazon (20 offers).

 You have reached your limit for free articles this month.